Styrene: Health effects

 Styrene is regarded as a "known carcinogen", especially in case of eye contact, but also in case of skin contact, of ingestion and of inhalation, according to several sources.
 Styrene is largely metabolized into styrene oxide in humans, resulting from oxidation by cytochrome P450.
 Styrene oxide is considered toxic, mutagenic, and possibly carcinogenic.
 Styrene oxide is subsequently hydrolyzed in vivo to styrene glycol by the enzyme epoxide hydrolase.
-The U.S. Environmental Protection Agency (EPA) has described styrene to be "a suspected toxin to the gastrointestinal tract, kidney, and respiratory system, among others".
-On 10 June 2011, the U.S. National Toxicology Program has described styrene as "reasonably anticipated to be a human carcinogen".
+The US Environmental Protection Agency (EPA) has described styrene to be "a suspected toxin to the gastrointestinal tract, kidney, and respiratory system, among others".

+On 10 June 2011, the US National Toxicology Program has described styrene as "reasonably anticipated to be a human carcinogen".
 However, a STATS author describes a review that was done on scientific literature and concluded that "The available epidemiologic evidence does not support a causal relationship between styrene exposure and any type of human cancer".
 Despite this claim, work has been done by Danish researchers to investigate the relationship between occupational exposure to styrene and cancer.
 They concluded, "The findings have to be interpreted with caution, due to the company based exposure assessment, but the possible association between exposures in the reinforced plastics industry, mainly styrene, and degenerative disorders of the nervous system and pancreatic cancer, deserves attention".
 In 2012, the Danish EPA concluded that the styrene data do not support a cancer concern for styrene.
-The U.S. EPA does not have a cancer classification for styrene, but it has been the subject of their Integrated Risk Information System (IRIS) program.
-The National Toxicology Program of the U.S. Department of Health and Human Services has determined that styrene is "reasonably anticipated to be a human carcinogen".
+The US EPA does not have a cancer classification for styrene, but it has been the subject of their Integrated Risk Information System (IRIS) program.

+The National Toxicology Program of the US Department of Health and Human Services has determined that styrene is "reasonably anticipated to be a human carcinogen".
 Various regulatory bodies refer to styrene, in various contexts, as a possible or potential human carcinogen.
 The International Agency for Research on Cancer considers styrene to be "probably carcinogenic to humans".

 The neurotoxic properties of styrene have also been studied and reported effects include effects on vision (although unable to reproduce in a subsequent study) and on hearing functions.
 Studies on rats have yielded contradictory results, but epidemiologic studies have observed a synergistic interaction with noise in causing hearing difficulties.